Analytical description of the survival probability of coherent states in regular regimes: Survival probability in two-degree-of-freedom models

 \section{Survival probability in two-degree-of-freedom models}

-We use the Dicke model in the superradiant phase to characterize the dynamics of quantum models with two-degrees of freedom.
+We now use the Dicke model in the superradiant phase to characterize the dynamics of quantum models with two-degrees of freedom.
 The Dicke model has both regular and chaotic regimes.
-The classical regular dynamics occurs at low energies~\cite{Chavez2016} and is accounted for by quasi-integrals of motion~\cite{Relano16,BastaJPA17}.
-In the quantum domain, for the different subspaces associated with the quantum numbers of the quasi-integrals of motion, the spectrum probed by coherent states at large $J$ is quasi-harmonic.
-This is not the case in the chaotic regime.
+The classical regular dynamics occurs at low energies~\cite{Bastarrachea14PRA-2,Chavez2016} and is accounted for by quasi-integrals of motion~\cite{Relano16,BastaJPA17}.

-The description of the evolution of the survival probability under the Dicke model is richer than what we find for models with one-degree of freedom.
-This happens because, in general, the projection of coherent states into the energy eigenbasis no longer leads to a single sequence of components $|c_k|^2$ following a single Gaussian function, as for the LMG model in Fig.~\ref{fig:gaussLMG} (a).
-Instead, the components of the initial state now form different sub-sequences.
+The description of the evolution of the survival probability for the Dicke model is richer than what we can find in models with one-degree of freedom.
+This happens because, in general, the projection of coherent states into the energy eigenbasis no longer leads to a single sequence of components $|c_k|^2$ following a single Gaussian function, as for the LMG model in figure~\ref{fig:gaussLMG}~(a).
+Instead, the components of the initial state now form different sub-sequences (figure ~\ref{fig:dis}).
 In the regular regime, these sub-sequences are overall still represented by Gaussian functions, but of different means and widths.
 These various sub-sequences interfere and lead to a more complex behavior of the survival probability.

-The energy eigenbasis decomposition of the coherent states is closely related with the classical trajectories.
-To better understand this relationship, we compare the structures of different coherent states written in the energy eigenbasis [Fig.~\ref{fig:dis}] with their location in the classical phase space [Fig.~\ref{fig:cs} (b)].
+The energy eigenbasis decomposition of the coherent states is closely related with the properties of the classical phase space of the Dicke model, as it will be shown below.